Use a manifest file to configure your app

 mapps init -t <YOUR_API_TOKEN>

-Build types and their deployments
+Build types and deployments

 build.kind: "monday-code"

-This build type is used for monday code deployments.
+Used for monday code deployments.
 It loads the feature from a monday code bundle deployed in the Developer Center.

 1. Deploy using the CLI.